TheLaziestDog/S2P-FTC/README.md

 # S2P-FTC
-S2P or Straight To *the Point is a motion control library that doesn't suck
+Straight to the Point or S2P in short, is an all-in-one motion control library that doesn't suck, made specifically for the FTC robotic competition.
+S2P features PIDF control, Localization, and Motion planner.
+This library is primarily designed for autonomous movement.